linobollansee/property-value-maximizer/README.md

       - How they were completed:
         - The command `pip install -r requirements.txt` was typed in the IDE terminal.

-  - User Story 1.2: Import Relevant Data into Jupyter Notebook
+  - User Story 1.2: Import Relevant Data into Jupyter Notebook - Business Requirement 1 & 2
     - As a developer, I need to import relevant data into a Jupyter Notebook so that I can conduct a thorough analysis of the dataset.
       - Acceptance Criteria:
         - The housing dataset is successfully downloaded from Kaggle.